 Asheville, NC – a smallish town with a lot to do!
 When you only have a few days to explore our wonderful Western North Carolina mountain town, it can get overwhelming trying to plan out your visit.
 To help you out, we’ve put together a list of some of our favorite places to visit in the Asheville area.
-Is this a comprehensive list?
-No!
-(Remember, we don’t want to frustrate you!)
 If you’re a planner, this list will be an excellent place for you to start.
 If you like to show up in a new place and see what happens, the following can be a great link to save on your phone.
 So, let’s dive in!

 Only in Asheville

-There are two attractions in Asheville that are truly like no other: The Biltmore Estate and The Grove Park Inn.
-Both are beautiful historical buildings that attract thousands of visitors each year – and both have grown and adjusted with the times.
-Want to visit a spa, or eat a delicious meal after touring the buildings?
-Done!
-Both the Biltmore and Grove Park Inn offer additional things for you and your family to enjoy.
+There are two attractions in Asheville that are truly like no other: The Biltmore Estate and The Blue Ridge Parkway.
+Both were monumental projects that attract thousands of visitors each year – and both have grown and adjusted with the times.
+The Biltmore took 1,000 men over 6 years to build and the Blue Ridge Parkway began construction in 1933 and finished the last leg of the 469-mile route in 1987,

 Asheville Food and Drink